Mccalabrese/Arch-multi-session-dot-files/README.md

 **Credit to JaKooLit for the original inspiration.
 I have since heavily modified and optimized it for my needs.
 Many theme options and examples are available on <https://github.com/JaKooLit/Hyprland-Dots>**

 The whole point is efficiency and performance.
 This setup idles at 4.8W on my ThinkPad X1 Extreme (i7-10850H, 64GB RAM, GTX 1650 Ti, 4k display).
+I worked diligently on NVIDIA Optimus / Hybrid Graphics Fixes, it was a nightmare.
+Hopefully my pain can help others circumnavigate having to figure it all out from scratch.

 This is a personal repo, not a beginner's guide.
 It assumes you know what you're doing.